 - --proxyTrustStorePath option, and either the - --proxyTrustStorePassword or the --proxyTrustStorePasswordFile option.
 The default location of the directory proxy server trust store is config/truststore.
-The pin is encoded in the config/truststore.pin file.
+The default location of the truststore password file, which contains the cleartext password for the truststore, is config/truststore.pin.